-Slicers are the building blocks of the Slice platform.
+Slicers are the building blocks of the Slice protocol.
 They can do a bunch of things, but mainly they're smart contracts which split any ETH received to their owners, proportionally to the amount of owned slices.

 By setting the slicer address as the payout address for your NFT collection, all ETH received will be split among the slicer owners.